lquidfire/postallow/README.md

 Depending on the size of the range you wish to query, this script could take a long time to complete.
 I recommend testing on a small fraction of the mailhost's range before pushing the script to a production environment.

 ## Yahoo!
 Hosts
 As mentioned in the **Known Issues**, Yahoo!'s SPF record doesn't support queries to expose their netblocks, and therefore a dynamic list of Yahoo mailers can't be built.
-However, Yahoo! does publish a list of outbound mailer IP addresses at https://help.yahoo.com/kb/SLN23997.html.
+However, Yahoo! does publish a list of outbound mailer IP addresses at [https://help.yahoo.com/kb/SLN23997.html](https://senders.yahooinc.com/outbound-mail-servers/) (checked on 2025-01-29).

 A list of Yahoo! outbound IP addresses, based on the linked knowledgebase article and formatted for Postallow, is included as ```yahoo_static_hosts.txt```.
 By default, the contents of this file are added to the final allowlist.
 To disable the Yahoo!
 IPs from being included in your allowlist, set the ```include_yahoo``` configuration option in ```/etc/postallow.conf``` to ```include_yahoo="no"```.

 The ```yahoo_static_hosts.txt``` file can be periodically updated by running the ```scrape_yahoo``` script, which requires either **Wget** or **cURL** (included on most systems).
 The ```scrape_yahoo``` script reads the Postallow config file for the location to write the updated list of Yahoo! oubound IP addresses.
 Run the ```scrape_yahoo``` script periodically via cron (I recommend no more than weekly) to automatically update the list of Yahoo!
 IPs used by Postallow.

-## Blacklisting
+## Blocklisting
 To enable blocklisting, set ```enable_blocklist=yes``` and then list blocklisted hosts in ```blocklist_hosts```.
 Please refer to the blocklisting warning above.
-Blacklisting is not the primary purpose of Postallow, and most users will never need to turn it on.
+Blocklisting is not the primary purpose of Postallow, and most users will never need to turn it on.

 ## Simplify
 By default, the option to simplify (remove) invididual IP addresses that are already included in CIDR ranges (handled by the SPT-Tools ```simplify.sh``` script) is set to **no**.
 Turning this feature on when building a allowlist for more than just a few mailers *dramatically* adds to the processing time required to run Postallow.
 Feel free to turn it on to see how it affects the amount of time required to build your allowlist, but if you're allowlisting more than just 3 or 4 mailers, you'll probably want to turn it to "no" again.
 Having a handful of individual IP addresses in your allowlist that might be redundantly covered by CIDR ranges won't have any appreciable impact on Postscreen's performance.